 You could try plain white vinager and water mixed together, will also get rid of pet urine odor anywhere in the house.
 Wash well with soap suds first and let dry and then use the vinager solution.
 Works great!

 Spraying with Lysol after washing might do the trick; keeping a product called XO on hand will clean and remove any and all odors.
 No harsh chemicals and can be found on QVC. com under Don Aslett's products.
 He runs the largest janitorial service and you can make it so you get emails notifying you when he is going to be on.
-Usually it's under problem solving.
-This is a fantastic product which cleans and removes ALL kinds of odors.
-It is used in hospitals and nursing homes.
-I've been unable to find locally at all.
-Had to order mine.

 I'd go to a medical supply store and ask them.
 There has to be something for sale there, for caretakers who don't work in hospitals, nursing homes, etc., but have the same problem in their homes.